IGSN/igsn-json/examples/examples.md

 ```

 > Note, to save space we're just showing the properties which are added as we go.
 You ou can see all the data for this step in [lifecycle_1.yaml](https://github.com/IGSN/igsn-json/blob/master/examples/lifecycle_1.yaml).
+>

-> We're combining several YAML files into a single one for this example for clarity.
+> We're also combining several YAML files into a single one for this example for clarity.
 These would normally be seperate docuements/resources on the server.
 If you use the `convert.py` script to convert these to JSON it will glom them all into an array.
+For example here we pull the IGSN out of each document:
+>
+> ```bash
+> $ python convert.py lifecycle_3.yaml | jq '.[].igsn.id'
+> "XXXMFO0001"
+> "XXXMFO0002"
+> "XXXCSIRO001"
+> ```

 ### Step 2: Sample dating